Jennifer Wilber is a life-long animal lover. She currently has two black cats and has had many dogs and small pets throughout her life.

 What to Do If You Think Your Cat Might Be Depressed

 - If you are going to be out of the house for long periods of time, make sure your cat has some kind of entertainment.
 This could be curtains left open so that your cat can watch birdfeeders outside, specially designed DVD programs featuring birds and other animals that cats find interesting, or mentally stimulating cat toys, such as puzzles that release treats when your cat figures out how to solve them.

-Synthetic pheromones such as Feliway may also have a calming effect on cats.
+- Synthetic pheromones such as Feliway may also have a calming effect on cats.
 If your cat is depressed or stressed out, your veterinarian may recommend using Feliway spray or a Feliway diffuser.

-Some veterinarians may also recommend light therapy for cats.
+- Some veterinarians may also recommend light therapy for cats.
 There are specially designed UV lights meant to help lessen symptoms of winter-time depression symptoms in cats.
-Ask your vet for details and if they think this approach is right for your cat.
+Ask your vet for details, and if they think this approach is right for your cat.

-If other approaches don’t work, your vet may prescribe an antidepressant for your cat.
+- If other approaches don’t work, your vet may prescribe an antidepressant for your cat.
 Vets usually recommend an SSRI, such as fluoxetine (Prozac) for cats, as this particular antidepressant drug is generally well-tolerated in most species, including cats, dogs, and humans.
 If your cat is prescribed an antidepressant, be sure to monitor them for any possible side effects.

 There Is Hope